bdcht/amoco/README.rst

 with 32 bits that matches a given pattern, the decorated function is called with first argument being a ``arch.core.instruction`` instance with ``mnemonic`` attribute set to EXTR, and other arguments being extracted from corresponding bitfields.
-The function itself is responsible for filling the instruction instance with usefull other attributes like operands, type, etc.
+The function itself is responsible for filling the instruction instance with useful other attributes like operands, type, etc.
 If you look at page 480 of armv8_, you will likely feel at home...